nuuuwan/news_lk3_data/README.md

 This is the first time Sri Lanka has officially admitted that foreign research vessels will be allowed for replenishments since President Ranil Wickremesinghe’s government imposed a one year ban on offshore research vessels in December last year.

-“The ban on foreign ships is for research purposes, not on replenishment”, Niluka Kadurugamuwa, Sri Lakna’s Foreign Ministry Spokesman told EconomyNext.
+“The ban on foreign ships is for research purposes, not on replenishment”, Niluka Kadurugamuwa, Sri Lanka’s Foreign Ministry Spokesman told EconomyNext.

 “There was a German research vessel recently for replenishment and Sri Lanka allowed it.”